annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Objects

 With the help of the API you have access to the files, settings and extensions.
 The API is divided into several objects and reflects the file system.
 There's `$this->yellow->content` to access content files, `$this->yellow->media` to access media files and `$this->yellow->system` to access system settings.
-It's pretty straightforward to use.
-If you are curious and would like to know how the API works in detail, you can find the entire code in file `system/workers/core.php`.
+There are a few other objects, for example to access the current page.
+If you would like to know how objects work in detail, you can find the code of the API in file `system/workers/core.php`.

 ``` box-drawing {aria-hidden=true}
 ┌────────────────────┐     ┌───────────────────────┐